gmaghamz/rpi-firmware-tools/README.md

 ## Notes

-- The config.txt format seems similar to ini but there are subtle differences.
+- The config.txt format seems similar to .ini format but there are subtle differences.
 - A feature of this package is whitespace, line order, and comments are preserved when parsing and stringifying files in order to keep manual editing easy and convenient.
 - Use at your own risk.
 Always backup files before modifying and keep a recovery sdcard to boot from just in case.